 LinkedIn Corp.
 (LNKD:US), the biggest professional-networking website, fell the most in three months amid a decline in other Web companies and Monster Worldwide Inc. (MWW:US)’s report of third-quarter revenue that trailed estimates.

-LinkedIn’s stock tumbled 4.8 percent to $96.35 at the close in New York, the biggest drop (LNKD) since Aug.
+LinkedIn’s stock tumbled 4.8 percent to $96.35 at the close in New York, the biggest drop (LNKD:US) since Aug.
 2. The S&P 500 Information Technology Index declined 1.4 percent today to its lowest level since July 12.
 Shares of Internet stocks fared poorly; OpenTable Inc., Shutterfly Inc., Yelp Inc., Trulia Inc. and Zillow Inc. all lost ground today.

 Morgan Stanley earlier reported a 3.9 percent passive stake in Mountain View, California-based LinkedIn.